gherson/Exemplar/LOG.md

 * 2019-05-01 Enabled the favicon.
 TG and I improved the Copy button.
 3h
 * 2019-04-30 Organized log, notes.
 Re: the web UI, TG and I created a favicon.
 1.5h
 * 2019-04-29 Possibly coinciding with a PyCharm upgrade, Linux VM became slow, so I moved development back to Windows.
 (VirtualBox also prevented laptop from sleeping and frequently crashed it when lid was closed.)
-Still struggling with getting Exemplar to consider all valid control block endings for guess4.exem's User Loses example.
+Still struggling to get Exemplar to consider all valid control block endings for guess4.exem's User Loses example.
 7.75h
 * 2019-04-28 Lots more work on deducing the possible control block endpoints implied by the exem traces.
 Got unittest to forget old target code and check only the up to date target code.
 9.75h
 * 2019-04-27 Fixed store_ifs() so IFs not added to CBT when there's a duplicate IF in the open loop started most recently.
 6.25h
-* 2019-04-26 Same as on 4/25, eg, JavaScript function generate_name().
+* 2019-04-26 Same work area as on 4/25, eg, JavaScript function generate_name().
 6h
-* 2019-04-25 Worked on UI with TG, eg, resizeIt().
+* 2019-04-25 Worked on UI with TG on, eg, resizeIt().
 Then I worked to enable guess4's User Loses example.
 3.5h
 * 2019-04-24 Worked on UI with TG.
 Documented plan to allow arbitrary function calls.
 2h
 * 2019-04-23 Thought about how ML may aid Exemplar.
 Finished organizing my development notes.
 4.5h
 * 2019-04-22 Discussed recent changes to Exemplar with student TG and directed his automatic function naming efforts.